 However, along with fellow librarians, Odile continues to fight for her country and helps people find solace in literature.

 Forty years later in Montana, Odile develops an extraordinary bond with a lonely teenager, Lily.
-A captivating novel for your book club reading.
+A captivating novel that would make one of the best book club reads

 “A fresh take on WWII France that will appeal to bibliophiles everywhere.
 I fell in love with Odile and Lily, with their struggles and triumphs, from the very first page.
 Meticulously researched, The Paris Library is an irresistible, compelling read.” — Fiona Davis, national bestselling author of The Chelsea Girls